Skip to content

 Installation

-Include the script on every page where you want to render the payment form.
+Include the v2 SDK script on every page where you want to render a payment component.

 About Embedded Checkout

 Embedded Checkout is xMoney's solution for accepting payments directly on your website.
-The payment form is embedded in your page using an iframe, providing a seamless checkout experience without redirecting customers away from your site.
+Payment UI is embedded in your page using iframes, providing a seamless checkout experience without redirecting customers away from your site.

 Key Benefits: